eduk8s-tests/lab-kubeapps-testing/workshop/content/exercises/07-kubernetes-dashboard.md

 Although Kubeapps provides the ability to deploy applications into a Kubernetes cluster, it is not a replacement for needing to use a Kubernetes dashboard or command line tools such as `kubectl` for managing your application.
-The purpose of Kubeapps is to provide a developer an easy way to deploy pre-packaged applications, be these applications from the Bitnami Application Catalog, or specific applications approved by an organization, through the use of the Tanzu Application Catalog service.
+The purpose of Kubeapps is to provide a developer an easy way to deploy pre-packaged applications, be these applications from the Bitnami Application Catalog, or specific applications approved by an organization, managed using the Tanzu Application Catalog service.

 You can therefore still use a Kubernetes dashboard to investigate the application which was deployed.